bigbio/pgatk/docs/pypgatk.rst

 Downloading cBioPortal data.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Downloading mutation data from `cBioPortal <https://www.cbioportal.org/>`_ is performed using the command `cbioportal-downloader`. cBioPortal store multiple studies (https://www.cbioportal.org/datasets) containing mutation data.
+Downloading mutation data from `cBioPortal <https://www.cbioportal.org/>`_ is performed using the command `cbioportal-downloader`. cBioPortal stores mutation data from multiple studies (https://www.cbioportal.org/datasets).
-Currently is not possible to search the studies by PubMedID, only can be search by study_id.
+Currently, it is not possible to search the studies by PubMedID, they can only be search by study_id.

 .. code-block:: bash
    :linenos: